camunda/camunda-platform-helm/CONTRIBUTING.md

   * [can be used] for optional configuration
   * [if true] for toggles
   * [configuration] for section/group of variables

+All variables and the corresponding documentation are reflected in the [README](https://github.com/camunda/camunda-cloud-helm/blob/main/charts/ccsm-helm/README.md).
+Please make sure to update the README as well, if changing or adding new variables.
+Their exist an helper script to generate a markdown like structure based on the `.yaml` file documentation.
+You can find it [here](https://github.com/camunda/camunda-cloud-helm/blob/main/charts/ccsm-helm/convertValuesDoc.sh).

 ## Resources